NicMcPhee/graph-DBs-and-genetic-programming/gremlin_scripts/GremlinAndTitan.md

 	- Dig through the 'interesting' individuals in current run
 	- Do all of this on Amazon!
 	- For dot pdf:
-		- Change height of boxes proportional to number of children
+		- Change height of boxes proportional to number of children - DONE
-		- Remove weird chircles at end of each generation
+		- Remove weird chircles at end of each generation - DONE
 	- For Titan graph db:
 		- Compute the Levenshtein distance between parent/child verticies
 		- Compute the distance between error vectors